 The commercial version of kefir is available in several groceries and health stores near you.
 They are sold either in packed, dehydrated grains or ready-to-drink milk kefir.

 Although kefir drinks from the grocery may have their own health and therapeutic merit, they are not as helpful to lactose intolerant people as would real kefir.
 Store-bought kefir may contain fewer strains of bacteria, more inactive types of microbes or none at all.
 It is the living and fresh bacteria that will breakdown the lactose.
 This means store-bought kefir grains cannot consume lactose as would the real grains.
 It is therefore best to buy real kefir grains and make your own homemade kefir than purchasing store-bought kefir.

 Meanwhile, a number of studies through the years have proven that kefir can indeed treat lactose intolerance.
 When kefir was first recognized as a health rink several centuries ago, however, it was first acknowledged for its capability to treat tuberculosis.
 During those days, the most common types of milk that were used for kefir fermentation were milk of goat, sheep and cow.
-Today, soy milk or coconut milk works just fine.
+Today, almond milk, soy milk or coconut milk works just fine.
 I like goat’s milk for my kefir since it proves to be the smoothest.

 When turning milk to kefir milk, it is normal for curds to form and for the fermented milk to be thick and gooey.
 Goat milk is the least thick and least likely to form curds.
 The thickness and texture of kefir are all about the grains and very few of the lactose.